How to Buy a Walkie Talkie for Cruise Ship

 PMR446 (Personal Mobile Radios)

 PMR446 radios are used in Europe.
 They are the equivalents of FRS units in the USA.
 The only major difference is that they are designed to operate on different frequencies.
-What this means is that these 2 types of radios cannot be used to communicate to each other.
+What this means is that these 2 types of radios cannot be used to communicate with each other.

 One thing that you need to take seriously is that using FRS and GMRS radios is illegal in Europe.
 This is because some of the channels that these radios operate on are designated for emergencies and public safety communications and are, therefore, 100% illegal.